Carreau/jupyter-book/Jsextensions.md

 }
 ```

-You should not update this file manually, but it can be used by extension authors to modify configuration programatically and provide convenience methods to activate extensions.
+You should not update this file manually.
+It can be used by extension authors to modify configuration programatically.
+Extensions authors can also provide convenience methods to activate extensions.